KatjaDa/QueueSimulator/README.md

 	2. When you run project first time, it will create tables needed.
 If you don’t wish drop and create your database again,
 	Change create to validate here:
 	<property name="hbm2ddl.auto">create</property>
+## Creators
+This was done as a collaborative project with h-la & IinaLaa, gitrepo: https://github.com/teamOliot/JonoSimulaattori